Skip to main content

 In addition, this year also saw a series of bills that build on a foundation of laws passed over the past 10 years in California to help move housing forward, as well as bills that facilitate rebuilding in Los Angeles after the fires.

-Now that California Governor Gavin Newsom has signed new bills into law and vetoed others, experts will discuss what the latest crop of successful legislation means for California’s housing landscape.
+Now that California Governor Gavin Newsom has signed new bills into law and vetoed others, experts discussed what the latest crop of successful legislation means for California’s housing landscape.

 Related Articles